 This policy relates to efficient management of properties.

-The purpose of this policy is to provide guidance on approving short-term absences from Southern Cross Housing (SCH) properties.
+The purpose of this policy is to provide guidance on approving short-term absences from SCH properties.

-- Absence from Property is defined as any period that a tenant will be away from the property in excess of six weeks.
+• Absence from Property – An absence from property is defined as any period that a tenant will be away from the property in excess of six weeks.

 This policy applies to all SCH managed and subleased properties.